 If you stop taking your bipolar disorder medication during your recovery, you may have a recurrence of symptoms.
 This can spiral into triggers that cause you to relapse and use alcohol or drugs again.
 Our robust addiction treatment programs include dual diagnosis therapy for those with bipolar disorder and substance use disorders.

-A residential bipolar disorder therapy program in New Jersey can help you receive treatment for both disorders and give you the best chance at long-term sobriety.
+A residential bipolar disorder therapy center in New Jersey can help you receive treatment for both disorders and give you the best chance at long-term sobriety.

 The Relationship Between Drug Abuse and Bipolar Disorder Therapy?